-- 1. The Town of Concord will continue to have a rural character and the aesthetic quality associated with that character. - 2.
+- 1. The Town of Concord will continue to have a rural character and the aesthetic quality associated with that character, including woodlands, agricultural fields, open spaces, and limited man-made features or structures. - 2.
 Concord's cultural historic resources and unique historic rural buildings will continue to contribute to the Town's historic sense of place in local and state history, to the Town's rural character, and to the quality of life currently enjoyed by residents of the Town. - 3.
-The cultural historic resources of the Town will not be compromised by establishment of land uses that may reasonably be expected to have a negative impact on those resources. - 4.
-The Town Board and the Concord Historical Society will continue to have a cooperative working relationship - 5.
-The Concord Historical Society will be successful in its desire to restore the Old Concord Center School's (also referred to as the old Town Hall) original features and use the building as a local history museum. - 6.
-Concord residents will become more aware of the Town's unique cultural resources.
+The cultural historic resources of the Town will not be compromised by be protected from the establishment of land uses that may reasonably be expected to have a negative impact on those resources. - 4.
+The Town Board and the Concord Historical Society, Inc. (CHS) a 501c-3 not for profit organization will continue to have a cooperative working relationship. - 5.
+The Concord Historical Society will be successful in its desire to restore the Old Concord Center School's (also referred to as the old Town Hall)continueswill continue to maintain and preserve the old Concord Center, One Room Schoolhouse original features and uses the building as a local history museum; now called the "Concord Historical Museum."
+The original William R. Look Log Cabin is from the Town of Concord was restored and donated to the Town of Concord in 1993.
+It is located in Dahnert/Concord Park across from the museum. http//:www.concordwihistory.org